Itsanexpriment/Simgen/README.md

    Passing both params allows flexibility when trying to call programs that you can't embed the pgminfo in the module.<br>
-   It also enables calling wrapper programs that don't have the definition of all the parameters<br> (i.e. wrapper CLLE program which accepts a char(1000) that's its DS structure is defined in the inner RPGLE)
+   It also enables calling wrapper programs that don't have the definition of all the parameters<br> (e.g. wrapper CLLE program which accepts a char(1000) that's its DS structure is defined in the inner RPGLE)

 ## WIP:
 * add support for service programs (currently only programs are supported)